-Set new record highs (on an H1 basis) again in H1 FY3/23, with balanced growth in each business.
-Also seeing a certain level of results based on various initiatives carried out in coordination with partner companies
+Set new record highs on all profit lines in FY3/23, with balanced growth in each business.
+Also seeing results in expansion of business domains based on various initiatives carried out in coordination with partner companies

 Fuyo General Lease Co., Ltd. <8424> (hereinafter, "the Company") is a comprehensive leasing company established in 1969 by six Fuyo Group companies, including The Fuji Bank, Limited (currently Mizuho Bank, Ltd.) and Marubeni-lida Co., Ltd. (currently Marubeni Corporation <8002>).
-Its strengths include real estate and energy & environment, and it has an annual newly executed contract volume of ¥1,384.4bn (FY3/22 result) and operating assets of ¥2,601.5bn (as of September 30, 2022).
-In addition to the steady increase in operating assets in business fields it has positioned as strategic fields, such as real estate, the Company is steadily expanding its earnings through expanding the functions of BPO services from M&A. The Company started its new medium-term management plan Fuyo Shared Value 2026 (five years) from FY3/23, and is aiming for sustainable growth by simultaneously "resolving social issues" and delivering "economic value."
+Its strengths include real estate and energy & environment, and it has an annual newly executed contract volume of ¥1, 530.8bn and operating assets at the end of the fiscal year of ¥2,704.5bn (FY3/23 result).
+In addition to the steady increase in operating assets in business fields it has positioned as strategic fields, such as real estate and energy & environment, the Company is steadily expanding its earnings through expanding the functions of BPO services\ from M&A. The Company started its medium-term management plan Fuyo Shared Value 2026 (five years) from FY3/23, and is aiming for sustainable growth by simultaneously "resolving social issues" and delivering "economic value."

-Business Process Outsourcing: A service that contributes to operational improvements and increased efficiency by handling some of client companies' business processes.
+\ Business Process Outsourcing: A service that contributes to operational improvements and increased efficiency by handling some of client companies' business processes.

-1. Summary of H1 FY3/23 results
+1. Summary of FY3/23 results

-In the H1 FY3/23 results, operating profit increased 14.9% year-on-year (YoY) to ¥27.0bn, ordinary profit grew 13.2% to ¥31.1bn, and profit attributable to owners of parent rose 12.3% to ¥20.3bn, as all profit lines posted increases, with the Company marking a new record high in profit (on a H1 basis).
-Profit before interest expenses, which shows true business performance, grew steadily, increasing 10.6% to ¥53.3bn, due to growth in the growth drivers such as energy & environment, real estate and aircraft, as well as other factors including the fact that WorkVision Corporation (formerly Toshiba Solutions Sales Corporation), which the Company brought under its scope of consolidation in October 2021, contributed to profits from the start of the fiscal year.
-Looking at ordinary profit by business field, in addition to real estate and aircraft, profit also grew in mobility, energy & environment, and BPO/ICT, so it can be said that the Company achieved balanced growth in profits across fields.
-In terms of activities, the Company has been laying the groundwork for the future in all directions through efforts including coordination with highly-specialized partner companies (including overseas companies) and M&A.
+In the FY3/23 results, total revenues increased 4.7% year-on-year (YoY) to ¥688.7bn, operating profit increased 12.0% to ¥51.6bn, ordinary profit grew 13.2% to ¥59.7bn, and profit attributable to owners of parent rose 14.9% to ¥38.9bn, as all profit lines posted increases, with the Company marking a new record high in profit.
+Profit before interest expenses, which shows true business performance, grew steadily, increasing 10.2% to ¥108.3bn, due to growth in the growth drivers such as energy & environment, real estate and aircraft, as well as other factors including the fact that WorkVision Corporation (formerly Toshiba Solutions Sales Corporation), which the Company brought under its scope of consolidation in October 2021, contributed to profits from the start of the fiscal year (an additional six months).
+Looking at ordinary profit by business field, in addition to energy & environment and mobility, profit also grew in real estate, aircraft, and BPO/ICT, so it can be said that the Company achieved balanced growth in profits across fields.
+In terms of activities, the Company has been laying the groundwork for the future in all directions through efforts including coordination with highly-specialized partner companies (including overseas companies) and M&A, and expanded business domains.

-2. FY3/23 results outlook
+2. FY3/24 results outlook

-For the FY3/23 results, the Company is forecasting higher revenues and profits, unchanged from the initial forecast, with total revenues to increase 6.4% YoY to ¥700.0bn, operating profit to grow 11.9% to ¥51.5bn, ordinary profit to rise 6.2% to ¥56.0bn, and profit attributable to owners of parent to increase 6.2% to ¥36.0bn.
+For the FY3/24 results, the Company is forecasting higher revenues and profits with total revenues to increase 1.6% YoY to ¥700.0bn, operating profit to grow 10.5% to ¥57.0bn, ordinary profit to rise 7.2% to ¥64.0bn, and profit attributable to owners of parent to increase 10.4% to ¥43.0bn.
 It is also forecasting a higher dividend, which it has increased continuously since being listed.
-The accumulation of operating assets, centered on real estate and energy & environment that continue to perform well, recovery of aircraft, collaboration with WorkVision and the growth of BPO/ICT (an increase in non-asset earnings) are expected to contribute to the increase in profits.
-The Company plans to further improve ROA as well through asset control that prioritizes profitability and the growth of non-asset earnings.
+Factors including the continued strong performance in real estate, aircraft, and energy & environment, as well as growth in BPO/ICT driven by rising demand (increase in non-asset earnings), are expected to contribute to the increase in profit.
+The Company plans to improve ROA as well through asset control that prioritizes profitability and the growth of non-asset earnings.